Ericsson/ered/README.md

 ered
 ====

-An Erlang client library for connecting to Valkey Cluster aiming to replace [eredis](https://github.com/Nordix/eredis) and [eredis_cluster](https://github.com/Nordix/eredis_cluster).
+An Erlang client library for connecting to a Valkey cluster and standalone instances.

+This projects is
+aiming to replace [eredis](https://github.com/Nordix/eredis) and [eredis_cluster](https://github.com/Nordix/eredis_cluster).

-It also works for open source versions of Redis Cluster, up to 7.2.
+It also works for open source versions of Redis, tested up to version 7.2.

 Status: Beta.